3-team NBA trade called off as Suns, Grizzlies confuse role players in bigger deal with Wizards

 Grizzlies thought they were giving up MarShon Brooks, but Suns wanted Dillon Brooks

+It looks like Trevor Ariza isn't being traded after all.
+After a whole lot of hoopla over a major three-team trade involving the Washington Wizards, Phoenix Suns and Memphis Grizzlies which would have seen Ariza traded to the Wizards, the trade hit a major snag and won't be happening after all.

-UPDATE: Reports have emerged that the reported three-team trade between the Washington Wizards, Phoenix Suns and Memphis Grizzlies has hit a snag because of an issue with the Suns and Grizzlies' side of the deal.
+Reports have emerged that a three-team trade between the Washington Wizards, Phoenix Suns and Memphis Grizzlies hit a snag -- and then died -- because of an issue with the Suns and Grizzlies' side of the deal.
 The Grizzlies thought they were sending MarShon Brooks to the Suns, but the Suns thought they were receiving Dillon Brooks.

+Here is the original tweet of the trade, via ESPN's Adrian Wojnarowski.

+It then followed with this tweet from Woj, where he clarifies which two Grizzlies role players are heading to the Suns.

 CBS Sports HQ Daily Newsletter